Today's Bible Reading: 1 Corinthians 15

-For Paul, the certainty of Jesus' resurrection is undeniable.
+For Paul, the certainty of Jesus' resurrection was undeniable.
 That resurrection is a possibility is evidenced by those who practice baptism for the dead.
 (Paul does not condone this practice; he merely says that the practice supports the concept of resurrection.)
 Jesus' conquest of every authority and power, including death, is the foundation of his victory and reign.

 Questions about the nature of the resurrection body do not deny the possibility of resurrection.
 Our inability to understand the "how" of resurrection does not deny the resurrection.
 Resurrection is essential to eternal hope, because the kingdom of God is not a flesh and blood kingdom but an imperishable kingdom.
 In resurrection, mortality gives way to immortality and death becomes once and for all powerless.
 That is indeed Good News!

 Given that Paul identifies Jesus' resurrection as an essential and crowning part of the gospel, how often should the church teach and preach about resurrection?
 How well do you think the average church member understands resurrection or the teachings of 1 Corinthians 15?
 Many believe that the early church observed and remembered the resurrection of Jesus in the Lord's Supper every Sunday.
 Given the importance of the resurrection, why are many churches today hesitant to remember the gospel (death, burial and resurrection of Jesus) weekly?
 How important is the resurrection in your faith in Jesus?
 Reflect on this statement from Christian evidences: "the resurrection is THE primary evidence that Jesus is the Son of God."
 How can we make the resurrection more important to the contemporary church?